microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL.md

     _Copying the connection string_

 You have created an event hub that can ingest events and be used as the source of input to a Stream Analytics job.
-You have also created a policy that allows events to be sent to the event hub, and a connection string that encapsulates that policy.
+You have also created a policy that allows holders of that policy to send events to the event hub, and a connection string that encapsulates that policy.
 The next step is to use that connection string to transmit events to the event hub.

 <a name="Exercise2"></a>
 ## Exercise 2: Send events to the event hub ##
 Applications, devices, and gateways can send events to Azure event hubs using the [Azure Event Hubs REST API](https://msdn.microsoft.com/en-us/library/azure/Dn790674.aspx) or the [Advanced Message Queuing Protocol](https://www.amqp.org/), or AMQP for short.
-In this exercise, you will write a Windows console app that uses AQMP to send events to the event hub you created in [Exercise 1](#Exercise1).
+In this exercise, you will write a Windows console app that uses AMQP to send events to the event hub you created in [Exercise 1](#Exercise1).
 Each event will represent a withdrawal from an ATM machine, and will contain relevant information such as the card number used for the withdrawal, the time and amount of the withdrawal, and a unique identifier for the ATM machine used.

 1. Start Visual Studio 2015 and use the **File -> New -> Project** command to create a new Windows Console Application named "ATMEventGenerator."